OpenCVBlueprints/OpenCVBlueprints/installation_tutorials/installation_osx.md

 TODO

 Now, edit the file `/opt/local/etc/macports/sources.conf`.
 (If MacPorts is installed in a non-default location, this file's location will differ accordingly.)
-Find the line `` and, just above it, add the following line:
+Find the line `rsync://rsync.macports.org/release/ports/ [default]` and, just above it, add the following line:

     file://<local_repository>